aheschl1/tengine/README.md

 - [ ] Slicing macro
 - [ ] x86 SIMD paths (currently relying on llvm auto-vectorization for CPU which only works for contiguous memory)
 - [ ] Multiple gpu devices allowed
-- [ ] strides and offset as bytes
+- [ ] strides and offset as bytes (entails cutom dtypes. enable bool)
 - [ ] Pull out ops into crate defined traits, which return Result, and call that from Add and AddAssign impls (panic there)
-- [ ] Figure outt bool types, and in general those without Add, Sub, and Mul impls
-- [ ] Allow step_by for slicing iterator
-- [X] OpenBlas for more targets, investigate build system
 - [ ] Matmul with broadcasting?

 ## to optimize

-- [ ] collapse dims to allow backend to access contiguous fast paths
+- [ ] collapse dims to allow backend to access contiguous fast paths in things like broadcast unary
+- [ ] Do we need implmentation of broadcast for unary, when we can just make a scalar tensor and reuse the binary broadcast?
 - [ ] `view_to_owned` can probably be optimized to copy larger chunks at once
 - [ ] O(rank * size) instead of O(size) broadcasting ops is bad
 - [ ] Broadcast cuda kernel puts a cap on tensor dim size - fix
-- [ ] Allow F contiguous for matmul, as well as C.
-- [ ] Matmul not using openblas for other than T=f32/f64
-- [ ] when does a tensor need to be materialized before matmul
+- [ ] Dot use gem (although, this is minimal optim)
 - [ ] .dot() has an extra mem copy (minimal because item); however, this is due to a potential design flaw. should methods like squeeze(), unsqueeze(), transpose(), permute() modify the current view instead of returning a new one?
 ALSO blas dot?